Doxuno

 (g) use the Software in any manner that would contravene section 1 of the Computer Misuse Act 1990 (unauthorised access) or section 3 of that Act (unauthorised acts with intent to impair operation);

-(h) use the Software in breach of any applicable law, including export control legislation, sanctions regimes or UK GDPR.
+(i) use the Software, or any output of the Software, to train, fine-tune or otherwise improve any third-party machine-learning model or generative AI system without the Licensor's prior written consent.
 The licence is limited to a maximum of 50 Authorised Users at any one time (the "User Limit").
 The Licensor may audit compliance with the User Limit in accordance with Clause 10 below.

 6.